SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

   net_stoich = [[1 => 1]]
   jump = MassActionJump(k, reactant_stoich, net_stoich)
   ```
-- Species indices in stoichiometry vectors should be ordered
+- For performance reasons, it is recommended to order species indices in
-  from smallest to largest.
-That is use
+  stoichiometry vectors from smallest to largest.
+That is
   ```julia
   reactant_stoich = [[1 => 2, 3 => 1, 4 => 2], [2 => 2, 3 => 2]]
   ```
-  not
+  preferred to
   ```julia
   reactant_stoich = [[3 => 1, 1 => 2, 4 = > 2], [3 => 2, 2 => 2]]
   ```